A Beginner’s Guide to Woodworking Projects and Wood Finishes

 What Is Woodworking?

-- Glueing - Gluing wood joins two or more pieces of wood together to create a larger piece.
+● Glueing - Bonding two or more pieces of wood together to form a stronger structure.

 Saws